sushrut9898/great_expectations/docs/guides/connecting_to_your_data/database/postgres.md

   ]}>
   <TabItem value="runtime_batch_request">

 Here is an example of loading a batch from a query.
-As you can see in the following snippet, when you fetch a Batch of data, you actually create a Validator, which is a Batch + ExpectationSuite.
+As you can see in the following snippet, when you fetch a Batch of data, you actually create a `Validator`, which is a Batch + ExpectationSuite.
 This allows you to perform operations like `.head()` to see the first few rows of your table, as well as run Expectations directly.

 ```python file=../../../../integration/code/connecting_to_your_data/database/postgres.py#L39-L53